ak8000/spicetify-study-banger-app/README.md

 # Spicetify Creator

 This is part of my team project for an Open Source class at NYU.
 We worked on a Spicetify project creating a custom application and a theme.
-Your can find this app and the theme (Starry Night) on Spicetify marketplace.
+You can find this app and the theme (Starry Night) on Spicetify marketplace.
 Spicetify Creator is a tool to compile modern Typescript/Javascript code to Spicetify extensions and custom apps.

 ## Features
 - Typescript and React syntax